Thakre-Om-Jeetendra/oCyberSecurityLearningUpdateM/DailyCommit/day11-update-07-25-2025windowsfunda.md

 - `ipconfig` to know your current ip
 - `/?` this `man` of windows.
 E.g. `ipconfig /?` will show you the manual.
 - `cls` to clear the command screen.
 - `netstat`Per the help manual, this command will display protocol statistics and current TCP/IP network connections.
-It has different useful parameters.
+It has different useful parameters. `ss` in linux
 - `net` If you type net without a sub-command, the output will show the syntax for the root command showing a few of the sub-commands you can use.
     - `/?` this will not work for`net` you have to use `nethelp`.
     -  if you wish to see the help information for net user , the command is net help user.